-Before construction begins, the Arboretum can help you to protect trees at all project phases, from initial planning to after-construction tree care.
+Before construction begins, the Arboretum Consultants can help you to protect trees during all project phases, from initial planning to after-construction tree care.
 We identify tree protection zones, structural root zones, and provide specifications to assure trees and shrubs are planted and protected.

-Inventory/assessment information is used to estimate the cost of tree removals, stump grinding, pruning, cabling, and other activities.
-We will prepare a prioritized phased management program customized to fit specific budgets.
+Trees have economic, environmental, and aesthetic value.
+When a tree is damaged or destroyed, our experienced as Board Certified Master Arborists can provide a value for that lost resource so you be compensated fairly.
+We can also provide you or your organization a long-term, realistic tree management budget.
+Inventory/assessment information is used to estimate the cost of tree removals, stump grinding, pruning, cabling, and other activities, and can prepare a prioritized phased management program customized to fit specific budgets.
 We advise on tree pruning, tree removal, lightning protection, new tree planting and tree species selection.

-Soil quality directly impacts tree health and longevity, and many tree-related problems arise from poor soil conditions.
-The Urban Forestry team can identify soil deficiencies by conducting soil tests to provide the information necessary to recommend a course of action.
-We diagnose problematic tree health and safety conditions by using the most up-to-date specialty tools such as the Resistograph®, a handheld device that can detect tree cracks and cavities.
+Healthy soil is vital and directly impacts tree health and longevity.
+Many tree-related problems arise from poor soil conditions, nutrient deficiencies, and compaction.
+The Urban Forestry Consultant team will identify soil deficiencies by conducting soil tests to provide the information necessary to recommend a course of action to preserve and enhance your soil resource.

 We provide introductory through expert-level courses and seminars on a wide range of arboricultural topics.
 These sessions provide hands-on training and background information, enabling our clients to actively manage their tree resource using best management practices and the most current standards.
 Educational workshops are provided at the Morris Arboretum or at your site.
 Click here for current School of Arboriculture class offerings.